ankeetashah/Benchmarking-APA/README.md

-# Polyadenylation site identification using Iso-Seq data
+# Polyadenylation site identification using PacBio Iso-Seq data

 Code associated with "Benchmarking sequencing methods and tools that facilitate the study of alternative polyadenylation"